Paint The Kitchen Red

 • Stir sausage into beans, and continue to simmer for 20 to 30 more minutes.

-• Serve over rice and garnish.
+• Cook the rice and serve red beans over rice and garnish.

 Instant Pot Red Beans and Sausage served on rice in a black bowl on a white wooden background with multicolor napkins.
 Garnished with parsley and green onions - Paint the Kitchen Red

-Instant Pot Red Beans and Rice is an authentic New Orleans recipe that will be very popular at your next gathering.
-It tastes as though you’ve cooked it for hours, and tastes even better the next day.
+Red Beans and Rice is an authentic New Orleans recipe that will be very popular at your next gathering.
+It tastes as though you've cooked it for hours, and tastes even better the next day.
 Perfect for feeding a crowd, this recipe is so simple.
-I’ve given instructions for using dried beans if you don’t have time to soak.
+I've given instructions for using dried beans if you don't have time to soak.

-4.89 from 69 votes
+4.90 from 76 votes

 PRINT PIN RATE

-Prep Time: 15 minutes
+Prep Time: 15 minutes minutes

-Cook Time: 1 hour 10 minutes
+Cook Time: 1 hour hour 10 minutes minutes

-Total Time: 1 hour 25 minutes
+Total Time: 1 hour hour 25 minutes minutes

 Servings: 8 servings